WandererGuy/GAN-Face-Hair-Swapper/README.md

 For convenience, here is all checkpoints in google drive https://drive.google.com/file/d/1TTH619l82Lc9uB3CYILFgkqMb9xoaQ-q/view?usp=sharing <br>
 Step 1: Download and Unzip the file <br>
-Step 2: go to ./move_checkpoint.py and change checkpoint_folder to the your unzip folder path Step 3: run python move_checkpoint.py (this will make directory and move checkpoints to its places)
+Step 2: go to ./move_checkpoint.py and change checkpoint_folder to the your unzip folder path <br>
+Step 3: run <br>
+python move_checkpoint.py  <br>
+(this will make directory and move checkpoints to its places)

-## Explain what happen behind the scene (you can skip this part if u are not interested)
+## Explain what happen behind the scene of move_checkpoint.py (you can skip this part if u are not interested)
 go into all_checkpoints folder, and you will see many folders , each have checkpoint(s) in it. <br>
 Each folder has name , which is the path the script will create to put the corresponding checkpoint in that path .<br>
 If the path already exist in your code, the script doesn't have to make the path, just put the checkpoint in existed path <br>